-Policy History: Adopted on: Reviewed on:
+Policy History: Adopted on: Reviewed on: Reviewed on:12-09-2019

 Rural Transportation

 The District may provide transportation to and from school for a student who:

 - 1. Resides three or more miles, over the shortest practical route, from the nearest operating public elementary school. - 2.
 Is a student with a disability whose IEP identifies transportation as a related service; or - 3.
 Has another compelling and legally sufficient reason to receive transportation services.